azure-location

 The Risks Behind Gaming in the Dark

 Gaming in the dark might feel great at first, but the longer you play, the more your eyes start to strain.
-Dryness, fatigue, and a slight headache — these effects come slowly and stay longer than expected.
+Dryness, fatigue, or a slight headache are symptoms that come on slowly and stay longer than expected.
 Most gamers think it's just because they’ve been staring at a screen too long.
 It often comes from something called contrast glare.

-Contrast glare happens when your screen is much brighter than the surrounding area.
-In a completely dim environment, your pupils stay wide open to adapt to the low light.
-Then, when a burst of brightness hits from the display, your eyes try to adjust again.
+Contrast glare happens when your screen is much brighter than everything around it.
+In a completely dark room, your pupils stay wide open to adapt to the low light.
+Then, when a burst of brightness shines from the display, your eyes try to adjust again.
 This constant shift between a dark background and a bright screen puts your visual system under stress.
 Over time, it leads to discomfort that builds quietly in the background.

 Ophthalmologists, including experts from the American Optometric Association (AOA), point out that this kind of lighting imbalance doesn’t just cause fatigue.
 It also reduces your ability to see detail and contrast clearly.
 When your pupils are fully dilated, your vision becomes softer and less precise, similar to how a camera loses sharpness when its aperture is wide open.
 The impact might not be obvious at first, but over longer sessions, it adds up.